Characterization of causal ancestral graphs for time series with latent confounders: Discussion

 \section{Discussion}

-In this paper we developed and analyzed a class of causal graphical models for causally stationary multivariate time series that may involve unobserved component time series.
-Concretely, we introduced ts-DMAGs as graphical representation of the time-lag specific causal relationships and independencies among regularly sampled or regularly subsampled observed time steps of the observed component time series.
-These graphs constitute a strictly smaller class of graphical models than standard DMAGs with one vertex per observed time steps and component time series, the latter being formalized by the notion of time series structure.
-As a central result of this work, Theorems~\ref{thm:complete_characterization} and \ref{thm:complete_characterization_2} completely characterize the space of ts-DMAGs.
-Examples demonstrated that the constraint imposed by this characterization is strictly stronger than all other constraints in the literature that we are aware of and that, without having imposed additional assumptions, it allows for stronger causal inference about the underlying data-generating process.
-Further, we defined ts-DPAGs as representations of Markov equivalence classes of ts-DMAGs.
-These graphs contain as much information about the causal ancestral relationships as can in principle be learned from observational data under the standard assumptions of independence-based causal discovery.
-Based on the characterization of ts-DMAGs together with Theorem~\ref{thm:causal_discovery_non_stat_is_better} we then showed that current time series causal discovery algorithms do not learn ts-DPAGs, i.e., they are not complete in the considered time series setting.
-With Algorithm~\ref{algo:complete_algo} we explained how ts-DPAGs can in principle be learned.
-Lastly, we compared ts-DMAGs and ts-DPAGs on different time windows and analyzed the information gained by observing more time steps.
+In this paper, we developed and analyzed ts-DMAGs, a class of graphical models for representing time-lag specific causal relationships and independencies among finitely many regularly (sub-)sampled time steps of causally stationary multivariate time series with unobserved components.
+As a central result, Theorems~\ref{thm:complete_characterization} and \ref{thm:complete_characterization_2} completely characterize ts-DMAGs.
+Examples demonstrated that ts-DMAGs constitute a strictly smaller class of graphical models than the graphs that have previously been employed in the literature, see Sec.~\ref{sec:previous_model_classes} for details.
+At the same time, using ts-DMAGs does not require additional assumptions or restrictions on the data-generating process.
+From ts-DMAGs one can thus draw stronger causal inferences than from the previously employed model classes, both in causal discovery and causal effect estimation.
+In addition, we defined ts-DPAGs as representations of Markov equivalence classes of ts-DMAGs.
+Time series DPAGs contain as much information about the ancestral relationships as can in principle be learned from observational data under the standard assumptions of independence-based causal discovery.
+We then showed that current time series causal discovery algorithms do not learn ts-DPAGs, i.e., they fail to learn some causal relationships that can be learned.
+As opposed to that, Algorithm~\ref{algo:complete_algo} does learn ts-DPAGs.
+With Theorem~\ref{thm:causal_discovery_non_stat_is_better} we corrected the incorrect claim from the literature that causal discovery on stationarified DMAGs gives more unambiguous edge orientations than causal discovery on non-stationarified DMAGs---in fact, the opposite is true.
+We envision that these results will be used to improve time series causal inference methods that resolve time lags, which in turn can have applications in diverse scientific and technical domains.